JunitaBerglin/slotMachineReact/README.md

 1. Clone this repo, in your terminal run the following command : git clone "https://github.com/JunitaBerglin/slotMachineReact.git"
 2. Install all npm packages needed, in your terminal run the following command : npm i
-3. Start server, in your terminal run the following command : npm start
+3. Start server, in your terminal run the following command : npm run start

 ## This is how the assignment looked when downloaded